casper-network/docs/source/docs/casper/workflow/erc-20/setup.md

 This will create the `erc20_token.wasm` and the `erc20_test_call.wasm`.
 The token WASM is the main contract.
 We will use the `test_call` contract wasm to query the balances and allowances of the ERC20 token balances throughout this workflow.

-## Install the main ERC20 contract
+## Install the Main ERC20 Contract

 ```
     casper-client put-deploy -n http://3.143.158.19:7777